xy-du/learning-python/README.md

 Introduction
 --------------

-This project is a record of my python learning process.
+This project is a record of my python (advanced parts) learning process.
 Each commit is a code snippet, most of which are self-contained.
 Generally speaking, different branches represent different topics, and the commits contained therein have a certain continuity.

+Before read and learn flowing this book, I have already read and learned the book [Python Crash Course](https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/1593276036) and had most of the basic ideas about this language with practical experiences.
+So please Note that, even the basic topics here are not that 'basic', just like what's said in the book, "If you are just learning Python, this book is going to be hard to follow.
+Not only that, if you read it too early in your Python journey, it may give you the impression that every Python script should leverage special methods and metaprogramming tricks.
+Premature abstraction is as bad as premature optimization."

 Book
 --------------